gr0kchain/tdex-specs/01-message-protocol.md

 **Security** in this context means that all confidential communications (after an initial handshake) are encrypted, and that the identity of each peer is cryptographically verifiable by the other peer.

-All encrypted messages sent between peers have a payload and lenght.
+All encrypted messages sent between peers have a payload and length.

 The messages are serialized using [**Protocol Buffers**](https://developers.google.com/protocol-buffers/), a language-neutral, platform-neutral, extensible mechanism for serializing structured data.